 - Certain hole arrangements result in a photonic bandgap (→ photonic bandgap fibers), where guidance is possible even in a hollow core, as a higher refractive index in the inner part is no longer required.
 Such air-guiding hollow-core fibers are interesting e.g. for dispersive pulse compression at high pulse energy levels.

 - Particularly for larger holes, there is the possibility to fill gases or liquids into the holes.
-This can be exploited for fiber-optic sensors, or for variable power attenuators.
+Gas-filled PCFs can be exploited for fiber-optic sensors, for nonlinear spectral broadening at very high power levels, or for variable power attenuators.

 - Asymmetric hole patterns can lead to extremely strong birefringence for polarization-maintaining fibers .
 This can also be combined with large mode areas.

 - Strongly polarization-dependent attenuation (polarizing fibers) [18, 24] can be obtained in different ways.
 For example, there can be a polarization-dependent fundamental mode cut-off, so that the fiber guides only light with one polarization in a certain wavelength range.

 - Similarly, it is possible to suppress Raman scattering by strongly attenuating longer-wavelength light.

 - Very unusual chromatic dispersion properties, e.g. anomalous dispersion in the visible wavelength region , result particularly for PCFs with small mode areas.
 There is substantial design freedom, allowing for different combinations of desirable parameters.